WEBSITE | HEALTHCARE | INFORMATION ARCHITECTURE | INTEGRATION

 An intuitive custom autosuggest functionality searches on three letters anywhere in the data, thereby resolving the issue of users needing to know exact medical terminology or spelling.
 The search begins immediately and searches terms “on the fly” as the user types.
 Logic implemented synonyms so, for example, users searching for “heart” also receive results for “cardiac” or “thoracic.”

-From facility locations to physician names to areas of specialties, Michigan Medicine has thousands of pieces of information that make up the physician’s profile, all of which have to be accurate and updated regularly.
+From facility locations to physician names to areas of specialties, Michigan Medicine has thousands of pieces of information that make up the physician’s profile on the Drupal site, all of which have to be accurate and updated regularly.
 To unify all of this data, Logic’s developers integrated with the credentialing database via EMPI, and MyUofMHealth to obtain the highest quality and most up-to-date data on a timely basis.
 Locations (facilities), physicians (physician profiles and clinic locations, and specialties are now unified and always accurate.
-This solution resolved issues of specialties listed in incorrect order and with incorrect (or unofficial) names.
+This solution resolved issues of specialties listed in the incorrect order and with incorrect (or unofficial) names.
 Specialties now match CACTUS, the medical credentialing database.

 In addition to improving Michigan Medicine’s taxonomy and search, Logic also extensively trained site admins in Google Analytics on how to better understand their site traffic, from visitor demographics to site and page flow to user behavior.
 Logic also helped them create individualized custom Google Analytics views and eliminate hours spent each month creating manual reports.
 With this new knowledge, the site and content admins can slice and dice the user data to predict user behavior and understand how their target audience are using the Michigan Medicine site to find their medical and health information.